Chop the spinach roughly. If using baby spinach, you can forego this step.

 Heat oil in a pan and add the whole spices.
 When they change colour, add onions and fry until they caramelize and turn reddish brown.

-Add the chopped tomato, powdered spices and salt.
-Saute for 5 minutes on low to medium heat or until the masala is thick and shiny.
+Add the ginger-garlic paste, cashew paste, chopped tomatoes, powdered spices and salt.
+Saute for 8-10 minutes on low to medium heat or until the masala is thick and shiny.
 Add water as required to keep the masala from burning.

-Add the chicken pieces and cook until almost tender.
-Add water as required.
+Add the chicken pieces, 1 cup water and cook on slow heat until tender.
+Add more water as required.

-Add the chopped spinach leaves and cook.
+Add the chopped spinach leaves and cook for 2 minutes more.
 Serve palak chicken with Indian bread or rice.

 The gravy in palak chicken is supposed to be thick.
 Spinach releases a lot of water, so if you find the gravy getting watery after you’ve added it, just cook on high heat until most of the liquid gets absorbed.